zac-heisey/murray-lampert/about.md

   block: rich-text
   background-color: none
   content: "<h6>Our Team</h6><h2>What Family Looks Like</h2><p>We are designers and
     architects, carpenters and craftsmen.
-We are dream-granters and budget keeps, communicators and collaborators.
+We are dream-granters and budget keepers, communicators and collaborators.
 And our favorite thing to build is relationships with our customers.
 We can't wait to do the same for you.</p>"
 - template: team-members